Gerard John Schaefer: Marriage

 In December 1968, Schaefer married his fiancée, Martha "Marti" Louise Fogg, a fellow FAU student two years his junior whom he had met at Broward, and with whom he had briefly toured in her patriotic singing troupe Sing-Out 66, which offered an alternative to the contemporary hippie movement.
 The couple rented a property on SW 22nd Street in Fort Lauderdale, although their relationship soon soured both due to Schaefer's incessant demands for sex and his spending much of his free time hunting.
-The two divorced on May 2, 1970, his wife citing Schaefer's extreme cruelty as the reason for their separation.
+The two divorced in May 1970, his wife citing Schaefer's extreme cruelty as the reason for their separation.
 Shortly thereafter, Schaefer formed a brief relationship with a physically disabled woman whom he encountered at a Fort Lauderdale mental health clinic, although the couple soon separated.

 Career

 Teacher

 In March 1969, Schaefer successfully applied for a student teaching internship at Plantation High School.
-He began this position on September 23, primarily teaching geography, but was fired on November 7 for refusing to accept advice from his superiors and for continuously attempting to impose his own moral and/or political opinions upon his students, which had led to the school receiving numerous complaints from parents of his pupils.
+He began this position on September 23, primarily teaching geography.
+However, he was fired on November 7 for refusing to accept advice from his superiors and for continually attempting to impose his own moral and/or political opinions upon his students, which had led to the school receiving numerous complaints from parents.
 Shortly thereafter, Schaefer unsuccessfully applied for a student teaching position at Boca Raton Community High School.

 Four months later, in March 1970, Schaefer successfully applied for another teaching internship.
-This application was accepted, and he began teaching geography at Stranahan High School on April 2.
+This application was accepted, and he began teaching geography at Stranahan High School in April.
 Contemporary progress reports indicate Schaefer performed poorly at Stranahan High, with his superiors noting both his arrogance and his "very limited" knowledge of the subject he taught.
-Seven weeks after Schaefer commenced this teaching position, the principal of Stranahan High informed him the school's decision to withdraw him from the internship by May 18.
-His career as a student teacher formally ended the following day.
+Seven weeks after Schaefer commenced this teaching position, the principal of Stranahan High informed him of the school's decision to withdraw him from the internship by May, after which his career as a student teacher formally ended.